 **Helpful tips and common mistakes

+It may sound unconventional, but we're going to start the chicken wings by searing them on the pan.
 Whenever you are searing meat, it is important to have the oil in the pan very hot.
 This way it cooks the outside of the protein, creating a nice golden color, without cooking the entire meat.
 If you try to flip the wings over too early, you will find that the wings stick to the pan.
 When they are ready, they will easily come off the pan.